Recent luncheon honoring the retirement of Dr. Diana Carroll after 37 years of faithful service to FCS.

 - KON national initiatives include an on-line Undergraduate Research Journal, Appreciative Inquiry, Kids and Careers in the Human Sciences, Reflective Human Action, Mentoring, and a Matter of Ethics.

-- Kappa Beta Xi has received 23 Chapter of Excellence Awards!
+- C-N's Kappa Beta Xi Chapter of KON has received 24 Chapter of Excellence Awards!